MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Progress.md

 ## DESCRIPTION

-The `Write-Progress` cmdlet displays a progress bar in a Windows PowerShell command window that depicts the status of a running command or script.
+The `Write-Progress` cmdlet displays a progress bar in a PowerShell command window that depicts the status of a running command or script.
 You can select the indicators that the bar reflects and the text that appears above and below the progress bar.

 ## EXAMPLES